kelvinmwinuka/optimising-electricity/README.md

 As an output, we'd like to see:

 * The list of optimal vehicle-route pairs
-* The total kWh required to complete all routes one after the other using the least efficient vehicle
+* The total kWh required to complete all routes sequentially using the least efficient vehicle only
-* The total kWh required to complete all routes in parallel using the best vehicle-route pairing
+* The total kWh required to complete all routes in parallel using the optimal vehicle-route pairs

 ## Instructions